csbridge/csbridge2020/templates/teach/notes/finalProject.md

 **Once you have chosen a student to nominate, [submit their info here](https://docs.google.com/forms/d/1iBxb28pWzGU7E0FkLLeVoLW0gb4PJUB-togmhkSKUW0)**

 Nominating them doesn't guarantee they will be demoed - we will further filter down the submissions.
 But we will try to demo as many as we can!

+**Please submit your nomination as soon as you can, but no later than the start of section (1PM EDT / 10AM PDT / 8PM Turkey time / 7PM Prague time)**